 shaped.
 Although a sphere is not really an object at all we often use

-the words that stand for those concepts interchangeably.
-You might
+the words that stand for aspect concepts interchangeably with those

 describe a sphere as being ball shaped.
 But this is not really correct.